This factsheet was last updated in October 2015.

 What is corporate responsibility?

-Precise definitions of CR vary and the term is often used almost interchangeably with other terminology such as corporate social responsibility (CSR) or business sustainability, addresses the ethics of an organisation’s activities and how it operates in a way that is viable over the long term.
+Precise definitions of CR vary and the term is often used interchangeably with other terminology such as corporate social responsibility (CSR) or business sustainability, addresses the ethics of an organisation’s activities and how it operates in a way that is viable over the long term.
 These two factors are intrinsically linked, as a business that damages the societal, economic and environmental systems on which it depends will ultimately be unsustainable.
-At CIPD, we prefer the broad term corporate responsibility because it includes financial as well as social and environmental responsibility.
+At CIPD, we prefer the broad term corporate responsibility to include financial as well as social and environmental responsibility.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - What is corporate responsibility?

 - Guidelines for introducing a corporate responsibility strategy

 - Useful contacts